thoughts.txt [慧慧]

 sources & more

-1. not directly, but made me think of byun chul han and his thoughts on digital society, a good summary here: rhizomes.net
+1. 1.not directly, but made me think of byun chul han and his thoughts on digital society, a good summary here: Byung-Chul Han, In the Swarm: Digital Prospects(rhizomes.net)

-2. been a while since i read trisha low's socialist realism, but the way she describes the internet then -- that era of myspace, neon colours and raw html
+2. 2.been a while since i read trisha low's socialist realism, but the way she describes the internet then -- that era of myspace, neon colours and raw html

-3. additional thought: at one point all internet was opensource, until paywalls, auth, password protection etc. were introduced as we publicised our selves.
+3. 3.additional thought: at one point all internet was opensource, until paywalls, auth, password protection etc. were introduced as we publicised our selves.

 hello world